 You can learn more about the general settings available for:

 Audio: Incoming audio channels are displayed for the selected source.
 In stereo mode, use the “L” and “R” buttons along the bottom of the module to assign left and right audio channels to the input source fader.

 In mono mode, click the corresponding speaker icon to assign input channels to the source fader.
 Each input channel has an individual level meter with gain control.

 Converter: Allows for video inputs to be converted to your project video format in real-time.
 This allows producers to use different types of camera sources and formats.
 The video converter also has an auto-detect function that will recognize different formats instantly.

-If the converter does not automatically detect the source format of the camera, select the converter tab to pick the format from a full range of 1080, 720, NTSC, and PAL options and convert it into the format that the current project is set to.
+If the converter does not automatically detect the source format of the camera, select the converter tab to pick the format from a full range of format options and convert it into the format that the current project is set to.